 My research work is in the field of experimental particle physics.
 I am a member of the Particle Physics Group in the School of Physics and Astronomy at the University of Manchester.
 Until recently I chaired the Accelerator, Nuclear and Particle Physics Research Division within the School of Physics and Astronomy.

 I used to work on the DØ experiment at the Tevatron proton-antiproton collider in Fermilab, near to Chicago, U.S.

 In 2013 I was elected as a fellow of the Royal Society.

 In 2011 I was awarded the Chadwick Medal by the Institute of Physics for my contributions to hadron collier physics.

-I am currently a member of the Scientific Policy Committee (SPC) of CERN and of the UK Committee on CERN (UKCC).
-From 2007 to 2010 I chaired the LHC experiments committee (LHCC) at CERN and was a member of the CERN Research Board.
+From 2007 to 2016 I served on the Scientific Policy Committee (SPC) of CERN and of the UK Committee on CERN (UKCC).
+I chaired the LHC experiments committee (LHCC) at CERN and was a member of the CERN Research Board.

 I currently teach the following 3rd year undergraduate course (starting October 2018):